sogaiu/tree-sitter-clojure/doc/makefile.md

     designed in.
 It can be done with `.PHONY` targets but that seems accidental.

   * Enumerating the possible tasks is awkward.
-Shell completion to can mitigate this a bit.
+Shell completion can mitigate this a bit, but descriptions of the tasks are not available.
+Apparently, remake has some improvements on this front.

   * Passing arguments to targets via command line invocation is not really idiomatic.